andamira/medula/README.md

 - :white_large_square: It is a minimal blank canvas.
 - :bike: Focus is on simplicity & handiness.
 - :book: Following standards & best practices.
-- :put_litter_in_its_place: Doesn't support older browsers by default.
+- :put_litter_in_its_place: Doesn't support older browsers (IE8) by default.
 - :memo: Each file has an index, relevant comments and links.
-- :rocket: Enable optional extended functionality in theme and plugin.
+- :rocket: Enable extended functionality in the theme and with optional plugin.

 > Mobile first, and progressively enhanced.
 Uses procedural programming (no OO).
 Very modular.
 Incorporates a minimal optional plugin framework.
 Painless to tinker with it.
 Easy to understand it _fully_.